MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xamlc.md

 }
 ```

-In this example, compile-time checking of all the XAML contained within the `PhotoApp` namespace will be performed,
-with XAML errors being reported at compile-time rather than run-time.
-The `assembly` prefix to the `XamlCompilation` attribute specifies that the attribute applies to the entire assembly.
+In this example, compile-time checking of all the XAML contained within the assembly will be performed, with XAML errors being reported at compile-time rather than run-time.
+Therefore, the `assembly` prefix to the `XamlCompilation` attribute specifies that the attribute applies to the entire assembly.

 The following code example demonstrates enabling XAMLC at the class level: